LuxCoreRender/LuxCoreDeps/README.md

 Dependencies can be added to LuxCoreDeps by upgrading the `conanfile.py` file, located in the repository root.

-Please refer to the Conan documentation for instructions.
+Please refer to the Conan documentation for syntax of `conanfile.py` and instructions how to modify such a file.

 ## Caveats & Tips